-- 8.30 A written application for a premises licence must be made in the prescribed form to the relevant licensing authority and be copied to each of the appropriate responsible authorities.
-For example, it would not be appropriate to send an application for premises - 52 | Revised Guidance issued under section 182 of the Licensing Act 2003 which was not a vessel to the Maritime and Coastguard Agency.
+8.30 A written application for a premises licence must be made in the prescribed form to the relevant licensing authority and be copied to each of the appropriate responsible authorities.
+For example, it would not be appropriate to send an application for premises which was not a vessel to the Maritime and Coastguard Agency.
 The application must be accompanied by:

-- the required fee (details of fees may be viewed on the GOV.UK website); - an operating schedule (see below); - a plan of the premises in a prescribed form; and - if the application involves the supply of alcohol, a form of consent from the individual who is to be specified in the licence as the designated premises supervisor (DPS). - 8.31 If the application is being made by an individual the application should be accompanied by acceptable evidence of entitlement to work in the UK, as set out in the application form (see paragraph 4.8). - 8.32 If the application is being made in respect of a community premises, it may be accompanied by the form of application to apply the alternative licence condition. - 8.33 Guidance on completing premises licence, club premises certificate and minor variation forms can be found on the GOV.UK website.
+- the required fee (details of fees may be viewed on the GOV.UK website); - · an operating schedule (see below); - a plan of the premises in a prescribed form; and - if the application involves the supply of alcohol, a form of consent from the individual who is to be specified in the licence as the designated premises supervisor (DPS). - 8.31 If the application is being made by an individual it should be accompanied by acceptable evidence of entitlement to work in the UK (this includes where the application is submitted electronically), as set out in the application form (see paragraph 4.8). - 8.32 If the application is being made in respect of a community premises, it may be accompanied by the form of application to apply the alternative licence condition. - 8.33 Guidance on completing premises licence, club premises certificate and minor variation forms can be found on the GOV.UK website.
 The Licensing Act 2003 (Premises licences and club premises certificates) Regulations 2005 contain provision about the prescribed form of applications, operating schedules and plans and are published on the legislation.gov.uk website.